spring-projects/spring-hateoas/readme.md

 1. To create an absolute URI you'd need to lookup the protocol, hostname, port, servlet base etc. This is cumbersome and requires ugly manual string concatenation code.
 2. You probably don't want to concatenate the `/people` on top of your base URI because you'd have to maintain the information in multiple places then.
 Change the mapping, change all the clients pointing to it.

-Spring HATEOS now provides a ControllerLinkBuilder that allows to create links by pointing to controller classes:
+Spring Hateoas now provides a `ControllerLinkBuilder` that allows to create links by pointing to controller classes:

     import static org.sfw.hateoas.mvc.ControllerLinkBuilder.*;